BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 ENDIF
 ```
-Here, any two of the three signers can release the money at any time, but after 30 days, Alice can retrieve her money on her own.
+Here, any two of the three signers can release the money at any time, but after 30 days Alice can retrieve her money on her own.

 Note that this Script requires a `True` or `False` to be passed in to identify which branch is being used.
-This is a simpler, less computationally intensive way to do thing that is relatively common.
+This is a simpler, less computationally intensive way to support branches in a Bitcoin Script; it's fairly common.

 Early on, the following `sigScript` would be allowed: `0 <signer1> <signer2> True`.
-Later on, also could produce a `sigScript` like this: `<sigA> False`.
+After 30 days, Alice could produce a `sigScript` like this: `<sigA> False`.

 ## Summary: Writing Complex Multisig Scripts